Frances Theodora Parsons: Career

 Following the loss of her first husband, Parsons' sought solace in long walks with her friend the illustrator Marion Satterlee.
 These outings prompted her first and most important botanical work, How to Know the Wild Flowers (1893), which was the first field guide to North American wildflowers.
 The book was quite successful, with the first printing selling out in five days.
 How to Know the Wild Flowers garnered favorable responses from Theodore Roosevelt and Rudyard Kipling, among others.
 The work went through several editions in Parsons's lifetime and has remained in print into the 21st century.
 It was organized by flower colors and illustrated with 48 full-page color plates by Elsie Louise Shaw (missing from later editions) and 110 full-page black-and-white illustrations by Satterlee.

 Parsons' second book, According to Season (1894), was a compendium of nature writing that she had previously published in The New York Tribune.

 Her third book, Plants and Their Children (1896), was intended for children and was listed as one of the 50 best children’s books of its day.

 In 1899, Parsons published How to Know the Ferns, a companion to her first guidebook.
 The writing of this book was largely prompted by her husband's financial difficulties.

 After her fourth book, Parsons stopped writing for several decades.
 In 1952, at the age of 90, she published a memoir, Perchance Some Day.

 Books

+Parsons's books, with the notable exception of her autobiography, are widely available on the Internet and in library special collections.
+The below links are from the Biodiversity Heritage Library and Wikisource.